filecoin-project/specs/content/glossary/_index.md

 Erasure coding is a strategy through which messages can be lengthened so as to be made recoverable in spite of errors.
 See [Wikipedia](https://en.wikipedia.org/wiki/Erasure_code) description.

-## FIL

-_FIL_ is the name of the Filecoin unit of currency; it is alternatively denoted by the Unicode symbol for an integral with a double stroke (⨎).

 ## Fault

 A fault occurs when a proof is not posted in the Filecoin system within the proving period, denoting another malfunction such as loss of network connectivity, storage malfunction, or malicious behaviour.

 When a [storage miner](glossary#storage-miner-actor) fails to complete [Window Proof-of-Spacetime](glossary#window-proof-of-spacetime-windowpost) for a given sector, the Filecoin network registers a _fault_ for that sector, and the miner is [_slashed_](glossary#slashing).
 If a storage miner does not resolve the fault quickly, the network assumes they have abandoned their commitment.

+## FIL

+_FIL_ is the name of the Filecoin unit of currency; it is alternatively denoted by the Unicode symbol for an integral with a double stroke (⨎).

 ## File

 Files are what clients bring to the filecoin system to store.
-A file is split up into [pieces](glossary#piece).
+A file is converted to a UnixFS DAG and is placed in a [piece](glossary#piece).
 A piece is the basic unit of account in the storage network and is what is actually stored by the Filecoin network.

 ## Filecoin